Lenkakr/Titanic-data-science-excercise/README.md

 # Titanic-data-science-excercise
-Analyses of survival factors on Titanic

-Data analysis trial project, based on Titanic disaster survivals.
+Data analysis of survival factors on Titanic, based on Kaggle data set.
+I used this project as a first hands on experience with data science in Python.
+I analysed the data with Pandas and NumPy library, used Seaborn and Matplotlib for visualisations and Scikit-learn for machine learning (logistic regression).